-On October 26, Bank Street Graduate School of Education hosted the 20th Annual Language Series, a conference that helps educators expand their understanding of effective and developmentally appropriate language learning strategies.
+On October 26, Bank Street Graduate School of Education hosted the 20th Annual Language Series, a conference that helps educators expand their understanding of effective and developmentally appropriate language learning strategies for children.

 This year, Mariana Souto-Manning, PhD, Professor of Early Childhood Education and Teacher Education at Teachers College, Columbia University, delivered the keynote titled “Reading, Writing and Talk: Inclusive Teaching for Diverse Learners.”
 In her presentation, Souto-Manning discussed assumptions and myths around multilingualism and explored how educators can challenge these beliefs and support all learners through culturally relevant teaching.